robertosilvino/chef-ruby/README.md

 # Ruby Cookbook

-This cookbook will install the most recent ruby version system-wide by compiling from the source using (ruby-build)[https://github.com/sstephenson/ruby-build].
+This cookbook will install the most recent ruby version system-wide by compiling from the source using (ruby-install)[https://github.com/postmodern/ruby-install].

 While ruby-build is a rbenv plugin, it can be used standalone without effort.

 # Requirements

-We use the awesome (chef-ruby_build)[https://github.com/fnichol/chef-ruby_build] recipe to invoke ruby-build
+We use the (chef-ruby_install)[https://github.com/rosstimson/chef-ruby_install.git] recipe to install ruby-install and invoke it by our own LWRP.

 # Usage

-Upload chef-ruby_build and this cookbook to your chef server and customize the attributes if you need.
+Upload chef-ruby_install and this cookbook to your chef server and customize the attributes if you need.

 # Attributes